newnativeabq/DS-Unit-3-Sprint-1-Software-Engineering/SE31-SprintChallenge.md

 challenge, don't worry about testing it - but as a stretch goal/something to think about, it's a good ponderer.

 **It'd be easier to have every function return an object and pass to a renderer instead of printing direclty.
-There, render(object) could print(object).**
+There, render(object) could print(object).
+The tests would intercept the object pre-render.**

 ### Part 6 - Style it Up

-If you did the earlier parts in an editor that was linting your code (warning you about violations of [PEP8 style](https://pep8.org/)) and you listened to it, you're already done!
+If you did the earlier parts in an editor that was linting your code (warning you about violations of [PEP8 style]) and you listened to it, you're already done!

 If not, go back and fix things!
 If you don't have a built-in tool for checking,